 Description of StudyPlatform cooperatives promise to provide an alternative organisational model of worker ownership and governance to heavily criticised investor-owned gig platforms, but have until now remained relatively rare.
 This study examines the formation of platform co-ops to gain insight into the reasons and mechanisms behind their slow but steady growth in Europe.
 We build on paradox perspective to analyse how founders of platform co-ops manage competing demands during the start-up phase.
 Based on extensive desk research on 48 platform co-ops and 16 interviews with founders of platform co-ops, we find that the management of paradoxical tensions gives birth to and matures platform co-ops when done so successfully, but results in an untimely death of the organisation if one tensional pole remains dominant.

-Study research questionThe aim of this study is to gain insight into the tensions that platform co-ops face from competing demands during their formation, and how founders manage these tensions
+Study research questionWhat tensions do platform cooperatives face from competing demands during their formation, and how do founders manage these tensions?

 - Collected during project

 Collection period start01/12/2019

 Formation of platform co-ops in the European gig economy